tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ### Bring "care" to our digital life

-### There is no “market demand” for taking care of our most marginalized communities
+### There is no "market demand" for taking care of our most marginalized communities

-### Community networks enable civil society to build equitable access for our neighbours
+### Community networks enable civil society to build equitable access with and for our neighbours

 ### Build strong human relationships through tech